 Suddenly Arm is asked to become what he never wanted to be—what he naively quit boxing and walked into the Devil’s arms to avoid despite the inevitability that doing so would always make it true regardless of Dympna’s hollow protection.
 He can no longer put on headphones and punch faces bloody before stopping for a pint and maybe visiting the son he doesn’t have the patience to realize will never be the definition of “normal” he holds in his mind.
 He must now confront the disparity between his past (the man Ursula remembers) and his present (what the Devers are making him).
 Arm might not have a lot of autonomy within his current predicament, but he can ensure he doesn’t bring those he loves down with him.

 The result might not be unique in its narrative about a misunderstood man devoid of the means to get out of his own way, but Calm with Horses is stunning in its execution nonetheless.
 I’ve already mentioned Jarvis—who expands upon his breakout turn in Lady Macbeth—but I don’t want his delivering one of the year’s best performances to be diminished.
 It’s a role that could have easily been ruined by angst-fueled mumbling and frustration without the necessary heart to earn empathy.
-He instead let’s us know about the pain inside and the never-ending struggle to be good that appears less winnable each and every day.
+He instead lets us know about the pain inside and the never-ending struggle to be good that appears less winnable each and every day.
 Arm is a man whose purpose was stripped away and reclaimed by monsters doing everything possible to also steal his conscience.

 That one of these monsters is Keoghan adds so much to the complexity of the environment because his Dympna is stuck in a similarly precarious position of weighing survival against what’s still left of his soul.
 When Dennehy goes full creep as Paudi, it’s not just Arm who radiates discomfort.
 Dympna is just as scared, but he also has the power to act out and project it upon those who must conversely fear him.
 Rowland gravitates towards and highlights this duality as he brings Barrett’s creation to the screen.
 He toes the line between optimism and despair throughout so we know happy endings are possible … for some.
 This world isn’t a fair one, though.
 Others must succumb to its evil so those lucky few can prosper.

 Calm with Horses screened at the Toronto International Film Festival.
+It has been retitled to The Shadow of Violence for its U.S. release, beginning July 31.